www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                         * [ ] Test pure AST interpretation by example.
                         * [ ] Test AST parsing and AST interpretation by example.
                 * [x] Deprecate existing language.
-            * [ ] Remove direct dependency to ANTLR4 at parser and any other code.
+            * [x] Remove direct dependency to ANTLR4 at parser and any other code.
-                * [ ] Use list based FunctionCallChainDescription for constraint definitions, instead of creating a special case for constraints.
+                * [x] Use list based FunctionCallChainDescription for constraint definitions, instead of creating a special case for constraints.
-            * [ ] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies.
+            * [o] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies. -> Isolation via Java Legacy class should be enough.
             * [ ] Allow using sum types in this project's Java subset, in order to provide access to a set of values, where only one of them at one time is actually set.
 Use this only for that.
                 * [x] Extend ANTLR grammar.
                 * [ ] Comment the reason for allowing sum types.